banner image

 Personalized self-care means creating routines, habits, and coping strategies that reflect your individual needs, personality, and lifestyle.
 It goes beyond bubble baths and scented candles (although those can be helpful, too) and focuses on what truly restores your emotional balance.

-The goal isn’t perfection — it’s consistency, compassion, and alignment with what helps you feel grounded, safe, and in control.
+The goal with personalized self-care is to find alignment with what helps you feel grounded, safe, and in control.

-Before creating a self-care plan, it’s important to understand what causes or worsens your anxiety.
+The first step in creating a personalized self-care plan, is understanding what causes or worsens your anxiety.
 Triggers vary from person to person and may include:

 • Work stress or deadlines